parth33bank/pk/getintouch.md

 Get in touch for...

-Collab projects - Talking tech or Product Management topics - Hiking - Website development - Design thinking - Diversity and Inclusion - Unconscious bias -
-Friendly chat over drink
+Collab projects - Talking about tech or Product Management - Hiking - Working out - Website development - Design thinking - Diversity and Inclusion - Unconscious bias - Photography - Dogs - Friendly chat over a drink (or more)